-This topology was also studied in [31] where the singularity condition was expressed as the addition of four terms, each of them being the product of two 3×3 determinants, which can be rewritten in terms of dot and cross products of several vectors related with the geometry of the robot and then with the eigenvectors of a certain matrix.
+This topology was also studied in [31] where the singularity condition was expressed as the addition of four terms, each of them being the product of two 3×3 determinants, which can be rewritten in terms of dot and cross products of several vectors related to the geometry of the robot and then to the eigenvectors of a certain matrix.

 Now, as an alternative to the above formulations, we can directly use the pure condition in dual form.
-According to Table I, it can be expressed as:
+According to Table I, it can be expressed as which can be rewritten as or, equivalently, as